ldco2016/microurb_web_framework/README.md

 ![framework_structure_3](framework_structure_3.png)

 All the above functionality was built directly into the User class and then I pulled out certain parts of it and used composition.
 Then I refactored it again and made a reusable class out of it used to represent any kind of data.

+**class User**

+- A user will have one distinct piece of data called `data`.
+It will be an object that stores all the different properties that deescribe a very particular user such as their name, age and so on.
+I marked the property as being `private`.
+This modifier means we cannot access this data property from outside this class.
+The whole idea here is not to allow other developers to reach into a user and mess with its data manually.

+Instead, developers will have to use other methods to manipulate the data, specifically `get` and `set` methods.
+The purpose of `get` is to pass in the name of some property we want to retrieve.
+If a user has some data tied to it, we can retrieve it by calling `get` and passing in a string of `name` like so: `get('name')` or with age: `get('age')`.
+Get can return any type of data and thats why I annotated the return type in the diagram as either a string or a number.
+Eventually, this return type will be improved.

+`set()` method will be used to change any data related to a user.
+It will take in some object that describes how to update information on a user like so: `set(age: 39)`.